reserveddaniel/reserveddaniel/README.md

 - 👋 Hi, I’m @reserveddaniel
-- 👀 I’m interested in Increment
+- 👀 I’m interested in web3
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Solidity,hardhat etc
-- 💞️ I’m looking to collaborate with uhmmmmm!
+- 💞️ I’m looking to collaborate with you
-- 📫 How to reach me +2348154563596
+- 📫 How to reach me (twitter: @deanndueso)

 <!---
-reserveddaniel/reserveddaniel is a ✨ special ✨ blablablabla... `README.md`.
+reserveddaniel/Dedicated web2/web3  professional  with  history  of  meeting company  goals  utilizing consistent  and organized practices.
+Skilled  in  working  under  pressure  and adapting to new  situations  and challenges  to best  enhance  the  organizational brand. `README.md`.
 --->